Sarah-Shahinpour/CS411/docs/User Stories/US2.md

 *IDEA* When making a new account, the user can also log-in with a google/facebook account
 Flow: sign-up
 We validate all inputs:
 Full name: how many individual strings do we have?
 Does it contain special characters?
+We should only allow latin characters for full names.
-Username: only letters and numbers, usernames needs to be unique
+Username: only letters and numbers, usernames needs to be unique, we will have a check availability button or status for the user to check if a username has already been taken.
+Caps matter.
-Email: will send confirmation email, needs to be unique
+Email: will send confirmation email, needs to be unique.
 Password: only contains letters, numbers and special characters (ASCII characters) Confirm password: same as password
 IF all fields are validated, then we create an account.
-Create user profile (object) [“Fullname”, “Username”, “Password”].
+Create user profile (object) [“Fullname”, “Username”, “Email”, “Password”].
 IF not all fields are validated, then have the user re-enter the fields